sfbahr/IntersectingLines/README.txt

 -KVPair

-Since that B+ tree was hardcoded to use KVPairs, we modified KVPairs to be a more generic wrapper that can holder either one or two objects as long as they implement Comparable.
+Since that B+ tree was hardcoded to use KVPairs, we modified KVPairs to be a more generic wrapper that can hold either one or two objects as long as they implement Comparable.
 In this way, we store VerticalLines in the BPTree wrapped inside of KVPairs.